Epic - Week 5

 We are starting at 7am.
-You will be doing a 9km section up and down the hill (approx 5km uphill), this part of the course is on the Epic Half Marathon course.
+You will be doing the first section of the Epic Half Marathon course.
 Please bring your headlamps for the start of the run as it will be dark.
 Everyone is running to time - 120mins.

 Run up Cave Terrace (which leads into Monks Spur Road).
 Note at the start of Cave Terrace the footpath runs out - please run single file and KEEP LEFT.

-- Continue up Monks Spur until Mt Pleasant Road - turn left and follow Mt Pleasant Rd all the way to the top, you will get to Summit Road.
-TURNAROUND.
+Continue up Monks Spur until Mt Pleasant Road - turn left and follow Mt Pleasant Rd all the way to the top, you will get to Summit Road.

-- Run back down Mt Pleasant Road - all the way to the bottom.
+Run back down Mt Pleasant Road - following Mt Pleasant Road all the way to the bottom.

-- Once at the bottom of Mt Pleasant Road, turn right and run back around McCormacks Bay Road, cross over Main Road carefully and back to Redcliffs Park back to the start.
+Once at the bottom, turn right and run back around McCormacks Bay Road to the start/finish.

 Why are hills so good for my training?